GDL GNU Data Language build

-GDL (GNU Data Language) is a free/libre open-source program that runs most IDL code.
+GDL (GNU Data Language) is a free/libre open-source program that runs a good percentage of IDL code.
 GDL is actively developed and easily installed by:

 - Linux: